COUCHBASE, INC. LICENSE AGREEMENT

 1.1 Capitalized terms used herein shall have the following definitions:

-“Commercial Details” means the identified product(s), quantity (number of Licensed Nodes and/or Licensed Devices), price, server size metric, support level, subscription start and end date, and professional service description.
+“Commercial Details” means the identified products and/or services, quantity (number of Licensed Nodes, Licensed Devices, and/or service entitlements), price, server size, support level, subscription start and end date, and Professional Services description.

 “Core” means the virtual representation of one or more hardware threads.
 A hardware thread can be either a physical core or a hyper-threaded core.